auth0/docs/articles/quickstart/native/xamarin/interactive.md

 # Add Login to .NET Android and iOS App

 Auth0 allows you to add authentication to almost any application type quickly.
-This guide demonstrates how to integrate Auth0, add authentication, and display user profile information in any .NET Android and iOS application using the Auth0 SDKs for <a href="https://www.nuget.org/packages/Auth0.OidcClient.AndroidX/" target="_blank">Android</a> and <a href="https://www.nuget.org/packages/Auth0.OidcClient.iOS" target="_blank">iOS</a>.
+This guide demonstrates how to integrate Auth0, add authentication, and display user profile information in any .NET Android and iOS application using the Auth0 SDKs for <a href="https://www.nuget.org/packages/Auth0.OidcClient.AndroidX/" target="_blank" rel="noreferrer">Android</a> and <a href="https://www.nuget.org/packages/Auth0.OidcClient.iOS" target="_blank" rel="noreferrer">iOS</a>.

 ::: note
 This quickstart focusses on .NET Android and iOS, as they are the next generation of `Xamarin.Android` and `Xamarin.iOS`.
 If you are still using `Xamarin.Android` and `Xamarin.iOS`, you can follow this guide as well as integration is identical and the SDKs are compatible.